hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_mongo_user_definition.html.markdown

 * `create` - (Defaults to 30 minutes) Used when creating the Cosmos DB Mongo User Definition.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Cosmos DB Mongo User Definition.
-* `create` - (Defaults to 30 minutes) Used when updating the Cosmos DB Mongo User Definition.
+* `update` - (Defaults to 30 minutes) Used when updating the Cosmos DB Mongo User Definition.
 * `delete` - (Defaults to 30 minutes) Used when deleting the Cosmos DB Mongo User Definition.

 ## Import